Oligodendrocyte: Development

 Most oligodendrocytes develop during embryogenesis and early postnatal life from restricted periventricular germinal regions.
 Oligodendrocyte formation in the adult brain is associated with glial-restricted progenitor cells, known as oligodendrocyte progenitor cells (OPCs).
 Subventricular zone OPCs are activated and then migrate away from germinal zones to populate both developing white and gray matter, where they differentiate and mature into myelin-forming oligodendrocytes.
 However, it is not clear whether all oligodendrocyte progenitors undergo this sequence of events.

 Between midgestation and term birth in human cerebral white matter, three successive stages of the classic human oligodendrocyte lineage are found: OPCs, immature oligodendrocytes (non-myelinating), and mature oligodendrocytes (myelinating).
 It has been suggested that some undergo apoptosis and others fail to differentiate into mature oligodendrocytes but persist as adult OPCs.
-Remarkably, oligodendrocyte population originated in the subventricular zone can be dramatically expanded by administering epidermal growth factor (EGF).
+Remarkably, the oligodendrocyte population originated in the subventricular zone can be dramatically expanded by administering epidermal growth factor (EGF).

 Function

 Myelination

 An oligodendrocyte seen myelinating several axons.

 Mammalian nervous systems depend crucially on myelin sheaths, which reduce ion leakage and decrease the capacitance of the cell membrane, for rapid signal conduction.
 Myelin also increases impulse speed, as saltatory conduction of action potentials occurs at the nodes of Ranvier in oligodendrocytes.
 The impulse speed of a myelinated axon increases linearly with the axon diameter, whereas the impulse speed of unmyelinated cells increases only with the square root of the diameter.
 The insulation must be proportional to the diameter of the fibre inside.
 The optimal ratio of axon diameter divided by the total fiber diameter (which includes the myelin) is 0.6.

+Experimental systems have been developed to investigate oligodendrocyte-mediated myelination in controlled environments, including engineered hydrogel-based platforms that recapitulate key physical features of axons and support myelin formation.

 Oligodendrocytes in rat cerebellum stained with antibody to myelin basic protein in red and for DNA in blue.
 Two oligodendrocyte cell bodies are clearly visible as well as several myelinated axons.
 These are hollow tubes and so appear as "tramlines" in this confocal image.
 Most of the DNA is in the nuclei of cerebellum granule cells, which are small interneurons.
 Image and antibody stain from EnCor Biotechnology Inc.

 Myelination is only prevalent in a few brain regions at birth and continues into adulthood.
 The entire process is not complete until about 25–30 years of age.
 Myelination is an important component of intelligence, and white matter quantity may be positively correlated with IQ test results in children.
 Rats that were raised in an enriched environment, which is known to increase cognitive flexibility, had more myelination in their corpus callosum.